Winfield Scott: War of 1812

-During the early 19th century, relationships between Britain and the United States continued to deteriorate due to a variety of factors, including the British impressment of American citizens alleged to be Royal Navy deserters and Britain's support to Native Americans who were resisting U.S. colonization in the Northwest Territory.
-In July 1812, the U.S. Congress declared war on Britain.
-After the declaration of war, Scott was promoted to the rank of lieutenant colonel and assigned as second-in-command of the 2nd Artillery Regiment, serving under George Izard.
+In July 1812, the U.S. Congress declared war on Britain after years of deteriorating relations resulting from a variety of issues.
+After war was declared, Scott was promoted to the rank of lieutenant colonel and assigned as second-in-command of the 2nd Artillery Regiment, serving under George Izard.
 While Izard continued to lead recruitment efforts, Scott led two companies north to join General Stephen Van Rensselaer's militia force, which was preparing for an invasion of the Canadas.
 President James Madison made the invasion the central part of his administration's war strategy in 1812, as he sought to capture Montreal and thereby take control of the St. Lawrence River and cut off Upper Canada from Lower Canada.
 The invasion would begin with an attack on the town of Queenston, which was just across the Niagara River from Lewiston, New York.

 In October 1812, Van Rensselaer's force attacked a British force in the Battle of Queenston Heights.
-Scott led an artillery bombardment that supported an American crossing of the Niagara River, and he took overall command of U.S. forces at Queenston after Colonel Solomon Van Rensselaer was badly wounded.
+Scott led an artillery bombardment that supported an American crossing of the Niagara River, and he took overall command of U.S. forces at Queenston Heights after Colonel Solomon Van Rensselaer was badly wounded.
 Shortly after Scott took command, a British column under Roger Hale Sheaffe arrived.
 Sheaffe's numerically superior force compelled an American retreat, ultimately forcing Scott to surrender to the British after reinforcements from the militia failed to materialize.
-As a prisoner of war, Scott was treated hospitably by the British, although two Mohawk leaders nearly killed him while he was in British custody.
+As a prisoner of war, Scott was treated hospitably by the British, although two Mohawk chiefs nearly killed him while he was in British custody.
 As part of a prisoner exchange, Scott was released in late November; upon his return to the United States, he was promoted to colonel and appointed to command the 2nd Artillery Regiment.
 He also became the chief of staff to Henry Dearborn, who was the senior general of the army and personally led operations against Canada in the area around Lake Ontario.